IS AN ADDICT EVER CURED?

 In the brilliant words of the American folk singer Todd Snider, “Drugs?
 I’m over it.””

 Thanks for the encouraging words in your email.
 We have spent many years trying to come up with quality information on this very perplexing problem called addiction.
 Our focus is with alcohol and other drug dependencies.

 I’ll limit my terminology regarding addiction to tangible substances such as alcohol, coke, meth, weed, heroin and so on.
 When it comes to using the word addiction for gambling, porn etc., I’ll let someone else tackle these issues.

 What I’m picking up in the second half of your email is the dilemma of differentiating the words “recovered and recovering” as they relate to addiction.
 Hence we find ourselves using labels that most people do not want to use, such as addict and alcoholic.
 Who wants to forever identify themselves as either of these??

 On the other side of the argument is the term “cured.”
 Almost all who study and work in this field say there is no cure for drug addiction—so who is correct?

 I think one way to approach this is to review a definition of alcohol/or drug addiction.
 Although there are many signs and symptoms, there is one that is common to all alcoholics and drug addicts—and that is loss of control.
 At some point a person will lose the ability to control their use.
 Whether they are daily users or binge users, the common thread is—once they start using they cannot control how much or when to stop.

 So if we can agree on that point we can go on to a discussion about cure.
 To me a cure means a reversal, or absence of the problem or disease.
+Is an addict ever cured?
 In the case of addiction to substances I, in the past thirty-three years, have never seen an addict regain control of their use—to become a social-occasional user.